 - Smart meter equipment is installed.

-The solar panel grid trade scheme signals the start of a new chapter in solar energy technology and the benefits it brings for users that have invested in the systems, providing greater motivation to adopt the tech features than ever before.
+The solar panel funding grid trade incentive signals the start of a new chapter in solar energy technology and the benefits it brings for users that have invested in the systems, providing greater motivation to adopt the tech features than ever before.

 Selling excess energy back to the grid won’t make homeowners millionaires, but when this additional stream of revenue is combined with the reduced energy bills, the investment of roof solar panels soon pay for themselves.
 Better still, this sustainable approach to energy consumption is great news for the environment as well as the country’s energy usage as a whole.